pubstomp/website/content/_index.md

 ## Welcome to Pubstomp Media!

-This is the home of a collection of content produced by Pumstomp Media, come join our shenanigans.
+This is the home of a collection of content produced by Pubstomp Media, come join our shenanigans.

 ### Pubstomp Podcast